To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Despite this, the financial regulator remains stubbornly cautious about it, still forcing P2P lending companies to write warnings like “This is a high-risk investment.”
 You’ll see this on HNW Lending’s website and all the others.

-Read more about this discrepancy between regulation and reality in Peer-to-Peer Lending Vs Other Investments and Why Is Low-Risk P2P Lending Labelled As “High Risk”?
+Read more about this vast discrepancy between regulation and reality in Peer-to-Peer Lending Vs Other Investments and Why Is Low-Risk P2P Lending Labelled As “High Risk”?

 How much experience do HNW Lending’s key people have?